 The very close link between the curriculum and the budget is even more evident now than ever.
 The school recognises the importance of early information gathering with regards to option choices at year 9 and 11 so that the curriculum and staffing match can be as accurate as possible.
 This enables the school to design a timetable and staff timetable which minimises any wastage in staffing costs.
-The school has also recognised that some of the collaborative partnerships can pool finances to achieve better outcomes: E.g. the purchasing of the NISAI programme by three local schools jointly funding the purchase.
 As the staffing costs for the school are high compared to other schools we know we have to ensure that this provides value for money in terms of outcomes for students.
 Currently a large number of our staff are highly experienced thus generate high salary costs.
 However, we have learnt that in terms of student outcomes we would always appoint the best person for the role irrespective of their staffing cost as they are likely to provide the best outcomes for the students.
 Our results justify this budgetary decision as does our Outstanding OfSTED judgement in all categories in March 2014.